CRich8/Stock_Market_Dashboard/README.md

 Please [visit the dashboard here.](https://public.tableau.com/views/StockMArketDashboard/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-The technologies used iin the pipeline are listed below.
+The technologies used in the pipeline are listed below.

 -GCP: BigQuery and Google Cloud Storage were used to store and query the data.